The purpose of this fact sheet is to support applications where fencing will be used as a crime prevention tool.

 - provide a canvas for graffiti and tagging.

-Before choosing fencing as your crime prevention solution, an overall security assessment is recommended.
+Before choosing fencing as your crime prevention solution, an overall security assessment by a registered security adviser is recommended.
 The following questions should be an initial prompt:

 - What is the problem you are trying to address?